 - Check that

-. - Ensure input actions call
+IMC_Combatis applied viaAdd Mapping ContextonEvent BeginPlay. - Ensure input actions call

-Enter State By Tag
+Enter State By Tagwith the correctStateTag.

 - Check that